4 ways to always run a program as an administrator in Windows 10

 When you start a program that requires administrator privileges to run, the "User Account Control" screen appears where you have to click Yes to start the program as an administrator .

-If you want to skip this UAC screen and you want to always run the programs as administrator, you can do it with diff ways.
+If you want to skip this UAC screen and you always want to run programs as an administrator, you can do this in a number of ways.
 In this guide, we will look at these ways.

-Advice: Did you know you can quickly start one as an administrator by typing the program name and then pressing the Ctrl + Shift + Enter buttons at the same time?
+Advice: Did you know that you can quickly start a program as an administrator by entering the program name and then pressing Ctrl + Shift + Enter at the same time?

 IMPORTANT: Do not grant administrator privileges to unreliable programs.